loganjameshart/pycat/README.md

     python3 pycat.py [flag] [arguments]

-to run this file as a standalone script in a chosen directory, you can do the following commands:
+to run this file as a standalone script without needing to be in the .py file's directory, you can do the following commands:

     sudo chmod +x pycat.py
     sudo cp pycat.py ~/bin/pycat(or another name)